unicef/publicgoods-toolkit/adoptability.md

 your team must make to deploy the DPG *in a way that meets your requirements*.

-The more scalability you need, the more up-front investment you must make in configuring your deployment, as a general rule.
+**KEY RECOMMENDATION**: As a general rule, the more scalability you need, the more up-front investment you must make in configuring your deployment.

 For example, many systems typically come with a default ("out-of-the-box") configuration in which all parts of the system are